 You might like: K9 Fit Clubs and How They Work

 When it comes to health and well-being, both are also beneficial.
 Play improves your dog’s physical and mental health.
-It does so by using natural stores of energy (from fats and carbs!), honing your dogs locomotor skills like running and jumping, promoting better eating and sleeping habits.
+It does so by using natural stores of energy (from fats and carbs!), honing your dog’s locomotor skills like running and jumping, and promoting better eating and sleeping habits.
 There’s a hypothesis that games are especially beneficial for puppies as it helps them develop the skills necessary to survive their adult life like mating, appeasing, dealing with social conflicts, and so on.

-How About Trainings?
+How About Dog Training?

 Number 4 in 8 ways to get your dog fit and healthy is engaging your dog in dog sports like agility and flyball.
 Dog sports helps dogs become physically and mentally tough and healthy.
 However, for dogs that are naturally quiet and… lazy like Cavalier King Charles Spaniel and English Bulldog, dog sports might not be a good idea.
-But if you’ve got an athlete one like Australian Shepherd, German Shorthaired and Pointer Border Collie, dog sports is perfect!
+But if you’ve got an athlete one like Australian Shepherd, German Shorthaired, and Pointer Border Collie, dog sports is perfect!
 However, it may be best to consult a vet FIRST before starting any dog sport.